Ground-mounted solar panels

 Potential Environmental Impact

-A Zillow study has revealed that homes with solar panels are sold for 4.1 percentage less than similar homes without solar panels.
-However, a system that is mounted on the ground system may dissuade prospective buyers looking to use the property for another reason.
+A Zillow study found that homes with solar panels are sold for 4.1 percent less than comparable houses without solar panels.
+However, a ground-mounted system can turn off potential buyers who want to use the property for another purpose.

 Extra Permitting